anshbordia/Authorship-Attribution/README.md

 # Authorship-Attribution

-Identify identity of the author of a tweet using NLP and Deep Learning.
+Identify the author of a tweet using NLP and Deep Learning.
 Contains:
 1) Specially trained word2vec file (word2vec features trained specifically on the Twitter dataset)
 2) Preprocessed data